Aiding You After A DWI Charge

-At Tesler and Werblood in Falls Church, Virginia, our attorneys have experience vigorously defending charges against driving while intoxicated (DWI) or driving under the influence (DUI).
-In Virginia, these terms mean the same thing, and they are used interchangeably.
-DWI convictions are costly, and may consist of fines, court costs, jail time, loss of work, and loss of driving privileges.
-As experienced DWI attorneys, we can help get the penalty reduced.
+At Tesler & Werblood, our lawyers have experience vigorously defending clients against charges of driving while intoxicated (DWI) and driving under the influence (DUI).
+In Virginia, these terms mean the same thing and are used interchangeably.
+DWI convictions are costly and may consist of fines, court costs, jail time, loss of work and loss of driving privileges.
+As experienced DWI attorneys, we can help you with this criminal matter and get the penalty reduced.

-If a police officer stops you and believes you are intoxicated, he can issue a test through a Breathalyzer to analyze your blood alcohol content (BAC).
-A blood test may also be required, and field sobriety tests are conducted.
-Refusal to submit to these tests is a violation of the law, resulting in an automatic, one-year suspension of your driver’s license for a first offense.
-The prosecution will use the results of these tests to obtain a conviction.
+If police officers stop you and believe you are intoxicated, they can issue a test through a Breathalyzer to analyze your blood alcohol content (BAC).
+A blood test may also be required and field sobriety tests will likely be conducted.
+Refusal to submit to these tests is a violation of the law, which will result in a one-year suspension of your driver’s license for a first offense.
+The prosecution will use the results of these tests to seek a conviction.

-We want to help you avoid a DWI conviction, which can result in financial hardship due to fines, increased insurance rates, and loss of time at work.
-A felony conviction negatively impacts your career by limiting your career options and opportunities for advancement.
+We want to help you avoid a DWI conviction, which can result in financial hardship due to fines, increased insurance rates and loss of time at work.
+A felony conviction can negatively affect your career by limiting your options and opportunities for advancement.